 James D. Herbert, Ph.D.

-It is the intent of the University of New England to provide adequate accessible parking for visitors, students, faculty, and staff who have physical disabilities.
+It is the intent of the University of New England to provide adequate accessible parking for visitors, students, faculty, and professional staff who have physical disabilities.
 Visitor parking permits are available 24 hours a day, every day, from the Admissions Welcome Center on the Biddeford Campus, and the Department of Safety and Security at 1 College Street on the Portland Campus.

 Any holder of a state-issued disability parking permit and a valid University parking permit may park in any disability, student, faculty/staff, or visitor parking space on campus.
-Students, faculty and staff who regularly have difficulty locating empty disability parking spaces near their destination may notify the Department of Safety and Security at (207) 221-4346.
+Students, faculty, and professional staff who regularly have difficulty locating empty disability parking spaces near their destination may notify the Department of Safety and Security at (207) 221-4346.

 The University of New England is an equal opportunity institution.
 Inquiries or concerns may be directed to the Director of Human Resources, in that person’s capacity as the ADA Compliance Officer at (207) 602-2384.

-I. Policy on Emergency Evacuation
+Policy on Emergency Evacuation

 University policy requires that all persons leave any facility in which a fire alarm is activated as promptly as possible via the nearest available exit.
 No one is expected to unduly endanger him or herself in order to effect or assist with the evacuation of others and everyone has a duty to ensure that other occupants are aware of an emergency.
-Similarly faculty, supervisors and student leaders (“evacuation leaders”) are responsible for following the procedures set below.
+Similarly, faculty, supervisors, and student leaders (“evacuation leaders”) are responsible for following the procedures set below.

-II.
 Arrangements for Evacuation

 Arrangements for assistance are usually best accomplished between the individual requiring assistance and one or more peers in the form of a buddy plan.
 Persons with disabilities who are unable or unwilling to make such arrangements may contact the faculty or staff member in charge of a facility or activity to make arrangements for assistance with evacuation.
 Redundant arrangements should be made to ensure the needed assistance is provided should the primary provider be absent when an emergency occurs.